jundalisay/sp/content/en/research/zoroaster/avesta/vendidad/chapter-13.md

 ---
-heading: Part 13
+heading: Chapter 13
-title: "Fargard"
+title: "The Dog"
 description: "Avesta is the main Zoroastrian texts"
 c: "indigo"
-weight: 9
+weight: 42
 ---

-FARGARD XIII

-The Dog.

 I (1-7).
 The dog of Ormazd and the dog of Ahriman.